-Save user data when re-authenticating
+Save user data when re-authenticating.

 Free Developer Resources

-Join over 2,000 accessibility fans and get free developer resources like WCAG 2.0 Checklists and a sample from my book.
+Join over 3,700 subscribers on my weekly web accessibility email and get free developer resources like WCAG Checklists and special offers.

-Over 250 people just like you have learned more about WCAG 2.0 with my guidebook.
+Over 600 developers like you have learned more about the Web Content Accessibility Guidelines with my guidebook.